gpg/gpg4win/doc/README.en.txt

   * Now with Windows 64 bit support!

 - GpgOL:
-  * starts supporting Outlook 2010.
-There are some Context Menu / UI actions available in Outlook 2010.
-Due to the extensive compatiblity break with earlier extensions the support for Outlook 2010 is still minimal and does not include any MIME parsing.
+  * Rudimentary support for Outlook 2010 and 2013.
+    The following crypto functions are already available via the new GpgOL ribbon rsp.
+Outlook's context menu (no MIME parsing, yet):
+    - Encrypting/decrypting mail bodys
+    - Saving and decrypting attachments
+    - Attaching and encrypting files
+    - Signing and signature verification
+  * GpgOL for Outlook 2003 and 2007 is unaffected by these changes.

 - Kleopatra:
-  * Kleopatra no longer crashes when started as User on Windows Server Systems.
+  * Kleopatra no longer crashes when started as a regular user on terminal servers (Windows Server).

 - Pinentry:
-  * Pinentry now allows you to paste in the passphrase.
+  * Pinentry now allows to paste in the passphrase.

 - GnuPG-Backend:
   * Gpg-agent may now be used as Pageant (PuTTY authentication agent) replacement with additional smartcard support.

 - Installer:
-  * Updated License page
+  * Updated license page.
-  * Removed S/MIME HOWTO page (available via program menu of Gpg4win)
+  * Removed S/MIME HOWTO page (still easily accessible via Gpg4win's program menu entry).

 3. Known Bugs (and Workarounds)
 ===============================

-- Using smart card with Kleopatra
+- Using smart cards with Kleopatra:

-   The initial setting of smart cards with Kleopatra is currently not yet possible.
-Please run the following steps one-time to use your smart card with Kleopatra.

    * OpenPGP card
+     The initial setting of a smart card with Kleopatra is not yet possible.
+Please run the following steps once to use your smart card with Kleopatra.
      Use the gpg command line tool to create a new OpenPGP certificate on your card (a) or to activate your existing certificate of your card (b):